seewalker/network_countdown/README.md

 # Network Countdown

+Note - made as a hobby thing years ago.
+Probably not advisable to open up ports on your PC like would be involved in using this.
+Not that there's much danger of random people using a half-baked project I put up here to help distribute it for using it at the time!

 Awhile ago I found myself watching a movie over a video chat with my (at the moment) long-distance girlfriend.
 To synchronize the movie, we had to use our voices to do a countdown.
 It felt a little silly and imprecise to do a countdown with our voices in this way.
 To let computers do the work, I wrote this program.

 ## Usage